mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 11. [References](#references)

 ## Managing Certificates before ACME
-Back in the days, before let's encrypt was a thing, obtaining and renewing TLS certificates required a lot of work.
+Back in the days, before [Let's Encrypt](https://letsencrypt.org/) was a thing, obtaining and renewing TLS certificates required a lot of work.
 To be more percise, one had to go to all of these steps to successfully manage TLS certificates

 * Generate Private Key